-We will learn about the story of baby Jesus being presented to the Temple, how the Church celebrates this feast, and what it means to us.
+We will learn about the story of baby Jesus being presented to the Temple, how the Church celebrates this feast and what it means to us.

-Maa'ltho The Syriac word for the presentation of our Lord Jesus Christ for the first time to the temple.

-Presentation Introducing someone or something to others.

-Prophecy Saying what will happen before it actually happens.
+Maa'ltho The Syriac word for the presentation of our Lord Jesus Christ for the first time to the temple.Presentation Introducing someone or something to others.Prophecy Saying what will happen before it actually happens.

-Every person is a special gift from God, including you and me.
+We are all a special gift from God.
 When we are born, our parents are very happy and grateful to have us in their lives.
 They pray to God for our health, our needs, and our future.
-They also take us to church and introduce us to our spiritual leaders, like priests, and all the other church members.
-Everyone in the church cares about us and prays to thank God for us.
+They also take us to church and introduce us to our spiritual leaders, priests, and other church members.
+Everyone in the church cares about us and prays thankfully to God for us.